ib-bsb-br/ib-bsb-br.github.io/_posts/2025-05-28-tutorial-converter2bash.md

       <error_handling>Must begin with `set -euo pipefail` immediately after the shebang.
 Additionally, critical commands (e.g., package installation, file downloads, compilation, privileged file modifications) must have explicit error checking immediately following them (e.g., `if ! command_that_might_fail; then echo 'Error: Failed to execute command_that_might_fail.' >&2; exit 1; fi`).</error_handling>
       <privileges>Commands requiring root access must be prefixed with `sudo`. </privileges>
       <logging>Script should use `echo` statements to inform the user of its current stage, important actions being taken, and the success or failure of major operations.</logging>
       <comments>Comprehensive comments explaining the purpose of command blocks and individual complex or non-obvious commands.
-A header comment should state the script's purpose (derived from `[[tutorial_name]]`) and target environment.</comments>
+A header comment should state the script's purpose and target environment.</comments>
       <atomicity>Each distinct step from the tutorial should be translated into one or more script commands.</atomicity>
       <idempotency>Where feasible and sensible for the tutorial steps, aim for idempotency (script can be run multiple times with the same outcome without error, e.g., checking if a package is already installed before trying to install it, or if a directory exists before creating it).</idempotency>
       <user_interaction>Minimize direct user interaction unless specified by the tutorial for configuration input (e.g., passwords, usernames) OR for critical safety confirmations as per `<ethical_considerations>`.
 Clearly prompt for any required input.</user_interaction>